vmware-archive/teamspeak-bosh-release/README.md

     bosh deploy -d teamspeak teamspeak.yml -v teamspeak-admin-token=<YOUR_UNIQUE_ID>
     ```

-6. Spin up your teamspeak client and enter the public UP and the `teamspeak-admin-token` you created
+6. Spin up your teamspeak client and enter the public IP and the `teamspeak-admin-token` you created
 7. You should then be prompted to enter the "Privileged Key" which is your `teamspeak-admin-token`

 ## Bugs